 There are 2,000 pine trees in the gardens

 The Fountain Gardens have two fountains that were built to celebrate weddings

 Nijubashimae Station is the closest to the most famous sights, an easy five-minute walk.
 Alternatively, the gardens are a 10-minute walk from Hibiya Station or a 15-minute walk from Tokyo Station's Marunouchi exit.

-Encompassing the Imperial Palace Front Plaza, Kitanomaru Park and the Palace perimeter's 12 moats, this garden is incredibly vast.
+Encompassing the Imperial Palace Front Plaza, Kitanomaru Park and the Imperial Palace perimeter's 12 moats, this garden is incredibly vast.
 Fortunately, many of the top sights are clustered in the same general area.
 From the plaza you can get a perfect view of the Nijubashi double bridge with white Fushimi-yagura watchtower in the background.